 (2)

 where and are the mean and variance of trait z in species i and  is the selection intensity.
-For simplicity and ease of analysis, we assume that k arises from additive interactions of species j’s interacting with species i, such that , where xjk is equal to 1 if species j is found in context k and 0 if it is not, zj is the trait value of species j and ji is a scalar that converts units of species j’s trait into units of species i's trait.
+For simplicity and ease of analysis, we assume that k arises from additive interactions of species j’s interacting with species i, such that , where xjk is equal to 1 if species j is found in context k and 0 if it is not; zj is the trait value of species j and ji is a scalar that converts units of species j’s trait into units of species i's trait.
 The first term inside the parentheses of equation 2 represents evolutionary load while the second represents demographic load (Lande and Shannon 1996, Ronce and Kirkpatrick 2001).
-The fitness result for individuals of species i in context k, rik is , where ri is intrinsic fitness.
-Thus, mean fitness for an individual for a panmictic population of species i, , is the sum of the selection intensities, sik, weighted by the likelihood of each ecological context, Cik, such that:
+The fitness result for individuals of species i in context k, rik, is , where ri is intrinsic fitness.
+Thus, mean fitness for an individual within a panmictic population of species i, , is the sum of the selection intensities, sik, weighted by the likelihood of each ecological context, Cik, such that:

 (3)